 In order to better incorporate ESG perspectives into management decisions and execution processes, in December 2021, Mercari established an ESG Committee to advise our Senior Executive Committee.

-Mercari considers ESG and climate change to be an important management topic.
+Mercari considers ESG and climate change to be important management topics.
 The ESG Committee aims to ensure sufficient time for regular discussions regarding ESG in order to enable better discussions and enhance the quality of decisions made by the Senior Executive Committee.
-We have also appointed ESG officers for each of our companies.
-Having these officers offer an ESG perspective in business-related management decisions allows us to balance our businesses and materiality-focused ESG initiatives, and ensures a structure that allows us to swiftly implement and promote these initiatives.
+We have also appointed officers for each of our material topics.
+Having these officers offer an ESG perspective in business-related management decisions allows us to plan each of Mercari’s business strategies in alignment with our material topics, and ensures a structure that allows us to swiftly implement and promote these initiatives.
 Our ESG officers also take part in discussions and decision-making for sustainability strategies across Mercari Group as members of the ESG Committee.
-An overview of the past three ESG Committee meetings are available on our website.

 We conducted a scenario analysis to identify the climate-related transition risks, physical risks, and opportunities for Mercari Group as a whole.

-• If any data centers or power companies suffer damage from increasingly volatile natural disasters, it will cause the electricity and network to be suspended as well as data centers to go down, and our users (both sellers and buyers) will not be able to sell and buy things online
+If any data centers or power companies suffer damage from increasingly volatile natural disasters, it will cause the electricity and network to be suspended as well as data centers to go down, and our users will not be able to sell and buy things online

 - Consider disaster recovery plans

-• We can increase the number of Mercari users in accordance with the spread of a planet-positive way of consumption and create new motives (contributing to the environment) for people to use Mercari
+We can increase the number of Mercari users in accordance with the spread of sustainable consumption and create new motives (contributing to the environment) for people to use Mercari

-- Increase the number of Mercari users in accordance with the spread of a planet-positive way of consumption
+High - Increase the number of Mercari users in accordance with the spread of sustainable consumption

 Evaluation of business implications/financial impact